What Are Illinois’ Non-Compete Laws?

 (3) is not injurious to the public.

-Beyond these criteria, a 2015 Illinois Appellate Court ruling in Fifeld vs. Premier Dealer Services further defined application of non-compete clauses.
-Though some courts have declined to follow the decision, the Fifeld court determined that 24 months of continuous at-will employment are required to trigger enforceability of a non-compete clause, unless the employee receives some sort of compensation for signing the agreement.
+Beyond these criteria, a 2015 Illinois Appellate Court ruling in Fifeld vs. Premier Dealer Services further defined application of Illinois non-compete clauses.
+Though some courts have declined to follow the decision, the Fifeld court determined that 24 months of continuous at-will employment are required to trigger enforcement of a non-compete clause, unless the employee receives some sort of compensation for signing the agreement.
 For example, if a person signs a non-compete agreement without compensation, then leaves for a competitor after 18 months, the non-compete agreement may not be enforceable.

 Illinois Freedom to Work Act